lauracarpaciu/DigitalBookBazzar/README.md

-Marketing digital books with React and Node.js Database integration for book catalog management
+Marketing digital books with React and Node.js - vibe coding  with Replit and Cursor Database integration for book catalog management
 User accounts for personalized recommendations Advanced analytics dashboard